Article

 3. Days of inventory outstanding (DIO)

-This measures how long the average item remains unsold in your inventory, and is a good way of estimating your ability to generate cash quickly.
+This measures how long the average item remains unsold in your inventory and is a good way of estimating your ability to generate cash quickly.

 Because inventory is an asset but not cash, the faster you can sell items, the better.

 DIO can be applied to the entire inventory, or to specific products.
 Clearly, if certain items have a much longer DIO than the overall average, they’re proving harder to sell.
+Stocking fewer of these products in reserve can help you avoid tying up working capital.

-DIO = (Average inventory / Trailing 12-month cost of revenue) x 365
+DIO = (average inventory / COGS) x 365

-You have £150,000 in stock at the beginning of the year, and £100,000 at the end.
+You have £150,000 in stock at the beginning of the year and £100,000 left at the end.
 This makes your average inventory £125,000.
+Your COGS is still £5 million.

-DIO: (125,000 / 5,000,000) x 365 = 9 days.
+Your DIO is: (125,000/5,000,000) x 365 = 9 days.

 A DIO of nine days is another indicator that this business is very efficient with working capital.